Functions & Recursion

 }

 Global variables (declared outside any function) are visible everywhere in the file.
-Avoid them — they make code harder to debug and test.
+Avoid them when you can.
+They make code harder to test and invite bugs in multi-threaded code.
 Pass values through parameters instead.

 }